 When Bitcoin finally broke and held $300, Ashdrake performed his usual action of shorting Bitcoin.
-Unfortunately this time, the price continued through $300 to $500, and almost touched $600 in under 2 months.
+Unfortunately, this time the price continued through $300 to $500, and almost touched $600 in under two months.

-He completely blew up his account to the point where he could no longer trade Bitcoin.
-His folly was being unable to shift into a bull market mindset.
-The trader community coined the term “to be Ashdrake’d.”
+Ashdrake completely blew up his account to the point where he could no longer trade Bitcoin.
+His folly was being unable to shift into a bull-market mindset.
+The trader community coined the phrase “to be Ashdraked”.
 It meant to completely blow up your trading account by shorting Bitcoin.

 Leading up to Monday’s CBOE Bitcoin futures launch, the financial media constantly droned on that institutional investors would line up to short Bitcoin into the ground.
-However within twelve hours after the launch, the CBOE Jan Bitcoin future hit the circuit breaker three times, and was up over 20%.
+However, within 12 hours of the launch, the CBOE Jan Bitcoin future hit the circuit breaker three times, and was up over 20%.

-Interactive Brokers was so afraid of being Ashdrake’d they did not allow clients to go net short the futures contract.
+Interactive Brokers was so afraid of being Ashdraked that they did not allow clients to go net short on the futures contract.
 They have since reversed that stance, but shorts must post a whopping 400% margin.

 Consider the plight of the average traditional active asset manager.
 Global central banks crushed volatility in all asset classes in their relentless drive to create inflation.
-Bonds, equities, ETFs, asset-backed securities are all prominently featured on central bank balance sheets.
+Bonds, equities, ETFs, and asset-backed securities are all prominently featured on central-bank balance sheets.

 Retail investors noticed.
-They realised en masse it is better to own a passive market-tracking ETF, than entrust an expensive human to generate “alpha”.
-Even the so-called smart money became glorified beta-chasers.
+They realised en masse that it is better to own a passive market-tracking ETF than to entrust an expensive human to generate alpha.
+Even the so-called smart money became glorified beta chasers.